How to set up a remote MySQL connection

 - MySQL client applications

-You can use MySQL client applications to manage your MySQL databases remotely.
+You can use MySQL client applications, such as MySQL Workbench, to manage your MySQL databases remotely.
 These client applications are often faster and easier to use than cPanel or the command line.

 - Remote MySQL access